basnijholt/nijho.lt/content/post/homelab-explained/index.md

 I open `https://mealie.lab.nijho.lt` on my phone to look up a recipe, and it works the same at home, on a train, or on hotel Wi-Fi in another country, with a valid padlock in the address bar.
 If a stranger on the internet tries the same address, they get nothing.
+Nearly everything I run works this way: about 150 containers on four machines, used every day by seven people besides me.
 How that works is the thing friends actually ask me about, and it is what my [2024 homelab post]({{< ref "/post/homelab" >}}) never explained.

 That post was a story about hardware: a NUC, an HP EliteDesk, a TrueNAS box, and a lot of trial and error.